At Least One Ellen Continues To Keep Chris Pratt In Check

 Oh.
 K. Um.
 But his church is infamously anti lgbtq so maybe address that too? https://t.co/meg8m69FeF— Ellen Page (@EllenPage) February 8, 2019

-Back in August 2015, Hillsong global pastor Brian Houston released a statement addressing rumours that the church is not supportive LGBTQ people.
+Page's statements appear to be referencing Beach's Hillsong past.
+Back in August 2015, Hillsong global pastor Brian Houston released a statement addressing rumors that the church is not supportive LGBTQ people.

 While Pratt has always been Christian, he's become more publicly religious in the past three years or so, attending church with his new fiancée and thanking God both on social media and in speeches.